eljulander/conversion-progress_IL3/READ_ME.txt

-"These are the scripts used for the Conversion Progress spreadsheet."
+These are the script files used for the "Conversion Progress" spreadsheet.